quincy/devcon2018-http-clients-presentation/README.md

     $ cd presentation
     $ reveal-md slides.md --css style.css

-Alternatively, you can also export the presentation to a PDF file like this.
+Alternatively, you can also export the presentation to a static HTML site like this:

+    $ cd presentation
+    $ reveal-md slides.md --css style.css --static site
+    $ firefox site/index.html

+...or to a PDF file like this:

     $ cd presentation
     $ reveal-md slides.md --css style.css --print slides.pdf